statisticsnorway/klass-subsets-setup/README.md

 ### Then:
 2. Start Docker Desktop
-3. Run the script `run.sh <PATH>` where you replace `<PATH>` with the full path to _and including_ the project folder.
-This will start LDS and Postgres.
+3. Run the script `run.sh <PATH>` where you replace `<PATH>` with the full path to _and including_ the klass-subsets-setup project folder (For example, using GIT Bash on Windows run the script like this `./run.sh $(pwd -W)`).
+The path to the working directory is passed manually because it is important that the path is formated correctly for your specific OS.
+This step will start the LDS and Postgres instances.
 Wait for the services to be up and running before doing the next step.
 4. Run the script `import.sh` in order to put example classification subsets into LDS/Postgres.